PatrickGreen93/PatrickGreen93.github.io/resume.md

 I am currently a doctoral candidate at Louisiana Tech University, pursuing a doctorate in Industrial / Organizational Psychology.
 I plan to have my dissertation completed by the end of 2023, if not sooner.
-While working on my Ph.D., I am also interested in pursuing industry experience, preferably in an internship position that provides a variety of different experiences contained within the field of IO.
+While finishing my Ph.D., I also am interested in pursuing industry experience, preferably within the areas of People Analytics, Talent Management, and/or Assessment Development (for selection).

 The focus of my academics outside of coursework has been on psychometrics (e.g., IRT, CAT) and developing assessments for selection.
-For example, developing a simplistic Automatic Item Generation numeric sequence test and my dissertation, which pertains to a situational judgment test for selecting project managers.
-My interests however, do expand past selection into the broader field of talent management, especially methods of retaining talent.
+For example, developing a simplistic Automatic Item Generation numeric sequence test and my dissertation, which pertains to a situational judgment test.
+My interests however, also include talent management, especially methods of retaining talent.
 Feel free to reach out to me with any questions you may have.